PavlePetrovic62/residential-community-app/README.md

 ## Live version on a free hosting service

-The prototype of the app is live at the following link:
+The prototype of the app is live at the following link (not working in Safari because Apple is blocking this hosting service):
 https://sz-jg-122.onwebapp.io/

 ## Features